NebraLtd/IP67-Enclosure/README.md

 However, this board allows you to mount any other three HATs you'd like!
 The possibilities are endless.
 Swap out and switch HATs to your heart's content.

 The board features 4 x 40 Pin headers - the standard header used on a Raspberry Pi.
-Three of these can be used to stack Raspberry Pi HATs and for the fourth you can connect a GPIO ribbon cable from it to the Raspberry Pi (as seen in the picture below).
+Three of these can be used to stack Raspberry Pi HATs and for the fourth you can connect a GPIO ribbon cable from it to the Raspberry Pi.
 ![IP67-HAT-Holder-Infographic_480x480-2](https://user-images.githubusercontent.com/1878314/74328473-e53a1700-4d85-11ea-84b2-4860188d73fe.jpg)

 ### Create your own Raspberry Pi LoRa Gateway powered over ethernet with a battery backup!